 The fanatically Bollywood-loving crowd does not need to be told about how music in Bollywood evolved over the past 7 to 8 decades.
 And this frenzy is not just limited to Indians.
-Haven’t you seen the latest social media sensation Kili and Neema Paul from Africa's lip-syncing with Bollywood songs?
+Haven’t you seen the latest social media sensation Kili and Neema Paul from South Africa lip-syncing with Bollywood songs?
 Evidently, the love of Bollywood movies, as well as songs, is spreading far and wide.

-Evolution of music in Bollywood
+History & Evolution of Bollywood Music

 The advent of motion pictures in India happened in the early 18th century.
 However, it was not until 1931 that the first Hindi film song was featured in the first sound film - Alam Ara.
 At the very onset, movies would feature a sequence of an exhaustive list of songs.

 The movie - Shereen Farhad released in the same year features 42 songs sequenced in an opera style.
-It was followed by another movie named Indra Sabha that featured a total number of 69 songs.
+It was followed by another movie named Indra Sabha which featured a total number of 69 songs.
 Later, the songs were reduced in number and were made to be more appropriate to the context of the story.

 Slowly, with prolific music directors, lyricists, and singers coming together the ground was getting ready for a completely new genre of music.
 This new genre emerged to be an amalgam of all the Indian music traditions as well as that from foreign lands.
 It was meant to propel creativity and opportunities galore.

 Hindi film songs have always been, is, and will remain the food for the soul of every Indian.
 There is one Hindi film song for every occasion and every mood.
-However, there was a time when Bollywood songs were ousted from the music learning ambit.
+However, there was a time when Bollywood songs were ousted from the music-learning ambit.

 It was considered to be demeaning to the culture and traditions of the country that families wanted their children to adhere to.
 At the most, kids were allowed to sing Bhajans.
 But a music teacher teaching the kids any other filmy song beyond that was unimaginable.